owensmallwood/mychronDataUploader/README.md

 Run the uploader with a list of the file paths for the csvs you want to upload.

 `./uploader myFile.csv myFile2.csv`

+### Optional - Visualize Data

+I used Grafana with the MongoDB plugin to create a [public dashboard](https://owensmallwood2.grafana.net/public-dashboards/2cf5c574169049b29bcf659992ba7ce9) with some of the lap data.